 Some supermarkets will put pita bread in the sections for Mediterranean or Greek food.
 If you can’t find pita bread in your neighborhood supermarket, you can also look for it in a Greek bakery, deli/market, or fishmonger.

-While I do like to make my own pita bread every now and then, more often than I not I buy mine baked and packaged:
+While I do like to make my own pita bread every now and then, more often than not, I buy mine baked and packaged:

 How Do You Eat Pita Bread?